 \subsection{Model Performance Across and Within Species}

-To reveal trait variability within the biosphere on a global scale, a computer vision model must be robust across species and thus phylogenetic lineages.
-Using the inferences and species information of the validation data, we show that residuals from PlantTraitNet are largely unsystematically distributed in phylogenetic space (Fig.~\ref{fig:phylo}).
+To reveal trait variability within the biosphere on a global scale, a computer vision model must be robust across species, and thus phylogenetic lineages.
+Using inferences and species information from the validation data, we show that the residuals of PlantTraitNet are largely unsystematically distributed in the phylogenetic space (Fig.~\ref{fig:phylo}).
 To quantify this, we use two standard metrics of phylogenetic signal:

-Pagel’s $\lambda$, which captures broad-scale phylogenetic autocorrelation in residual covariance \citep{pagel1999inferring} and Blomberg’s $K$ is, which is more sensitive to fine-scale signal among closely related species \citep{blomberg2003testing}.
+Pagel’s $\lambda$, which captures broad-scale phylogenetic autocorrelation in residual covariance \citep{pagel1999inferring} and Blomberg’s $K$, which is more sensitive to fine-scale signals among closely related species \citep{blomberg2003testing}.
 For SLA and leaf nitrogen, the phylogenetic signal is weak ($\lambda$ = 0.04 and 0.15; $K$ = 0.0053 and 0.0076), suggesting that prediction errors are largely independent of species relatedness.
 Although errors for height ($\lambda$ = 0.80, $K$ = 0.018) and leaf area ($\lambda$ = 0.56, $K$ = 0.0067) show some phylogenetic autocorrelation, the consistently low $K$ values indicate that even closely related species do not share systematic prediction biases (see Appendix for details).
-Although PlantTraitNet was trained using weak annotations on a species level, these findings underscore the model’s strong generalizability and robustness across the plant tree of life.
+Although PlantTraitNet was trained using weak annotations at the species level, these findings underscore the model’s strong generalizability and robustness across the plant tree of life.

 Despite weak supervision at the species level, PlantTraitNet captures within-species variability in trait expression.
-This is particularly evident in the case of height prediction (Fig.~\ref{fig:quali-height}), where the model reflects differences across growth forms and developmental stages within individual species (see Appendix for within-species variability for the traits).
+This is particularly evident in the case of height prediction (Fig.~\ref{fig:quali-height}), where the model reflects differences across growth forms and developmental stages within individual species (see Appendix for additional examples of within-species variability across traits).
 This suggests that the model is not simply regressing to a species-level mean but is sensitive to morphological cues in the images that reflect ecological and ontogenetic variation.